j2store/userguide/system_requirements.md

-# System Requirements
+# Server Requirements

 Technical requirements for J2Store

-PHP 5.3.10 +
+PHP 5.3.10 or greater

-MySQL 5 +
+MySQL 5 or greater

-Joomla 3.3.x +
+Joomla 3.3.x or greater

-Memory limit At least 64M
+cURL and JSON modules enabled

+Thats it !

+### Joomla Requirements
+Make sure you check these [minimum requirements for Joomla](https://docs.joomla.org/Technical_requirements)